Kyle Isbel Player Props: Royals vs. Braves

-After going 1-for-3 with a double and an RBI in his last game, Kyle Isbel and the Kansas City Royals take on the Atlanta Braves (who will hand the ball to Bryce Elder) at 4:10 PM ET on Saturday.
+The Kansas City Royals and Kyle Isbel, who went 1-for-3 with a double and an RBI last time out, battle Kyle Wright and the Atlanta Braves at Kauffman Stadium, Sunday at 2:10 PM ET.

 Kyle Isbel Game Info & Props vs. the Braves